Jingshu-Ye/Bitcoin-Ethereum/README.md

 print(arimaModel_eth_1);print(arimaModel_eth_2);print(arimaModel_eth_3)
 ```

 Since AIC is not decreasing by adding higher orders of AR, simpler model is more desirable meaning AR(0).
-We will still test models with AR(1) and AR(2) to compare error measures
+I will still test models with AR(1) and AR(2) to compare error measures.

 #### Forecasts
 ```{r results='hide', message=FALSE, warning=FALSE}